fictionco/fiction/@factor/site/docs/content/introduction/index.md

 ## The Problem Factor Solves

-Building quality JavaScript apps is hard.

-Developers are forced to adopt too much code and things become complicated quickly.
-Months can be wasted on boilerplate functionality that doesn't add distinct value to your app.
+With JavaScript apps things become complicated quickly; the language was not originally designed for full stack applications.
+There are many left over pitfalls from the days when JS was just for scripting.
+If you're not incredibly careful, months or years can be wasted.

-The solution is using a core framework that helps you with best practices and structure; and then gives you the ability to easily work with your own code to reach your mission-specific goals.
+Here we provide a core structure with best practices and structure; and then gives you the ability to easily work with your own code to reach your mission-specific goals.

-Factor is here to help you with this.

 ## How Factor Is Different